Danpmas/Gravity_Waves_Analysis_Tool/Readme.md

 ![alt text][Image3]

-10. There you go you should have the containers setup and running on your pc
+10. By this stage, the containers should be setup and running on your PC

 For deploying this website on a server follow these instructions:
 1. Open up the server termianl run these two commands docker pull dzaug/csc380_back_end_image and docker pull dzaug/csc380_front_end_image
 2. Copy the docker-compose.yaml file onto the server
 3. Traverse to the folder that contains the docker-compose.yaml file
-4. run this command docker compose up or docker-compose up (if on a older version of docker engine)
+4. Run this command docker compose up or docker-compose up (if on a older version of docker engine)
-5. You should now have it running on your server this program defualts to port 10761 if you need to change the port please look at the important notes section.
+5. You should now have it running on your server this program defaults to port 10761 if you need to change the port please look at the important notes section.

 ### How to Un-deploy
-1. Open up your server/computer command line traverse directories until you are at the directory that contains the docker-compose.yaml file.Then run the docker compose down command or docker-compose down (if on a older version of docker engine)
+1. Open up your server/computer command line traverse directories until you are at the directory that contains the docker-compose.yaml file.
+Then run the docker compose down command or docker-compose down (if on a older version of docker engine)
 3. If you are on a computer, open up docker desktop and open the volumes tab and delete the csc380_pdf-out and the csc380_text-in.
 If you are on a server then run these two commands docker volume rm csc380_pdf-out and docker volume rm csc380_text-in

 ![alt text][Image4]

-4. That's it you have now taken down the two containers and cleaned up the volumes.
+4. By this stage, you should now have taken down the two containers and cleaned up the volumes.

 ### Important Notes